javier-hernandezo/Transformer-Networks/README.md

 2) Files and descriptions:

-       ssssss
+- models.py: definition of the backbone CNN’s architecture.
+- coord_conv.py: definition of the CoordConv layers.
+- utils.py: definition of various functions used during training and testing.
+- spatial_transformer_nets_with_coord_convs.py: script for training the network with STNs and CoordConv layers.
+- spatial_transformer_tutorial.py: script for training the network with STNs and Conv2D layers.
+Based on the tutorial in https://pytorch.org/tutorials/intermediate/spatial_transformer_tutorial.html.
+- evaluate_models.py: script for testing the pretrained models with the MNIST dataset.
+- stn_classic.pt and stn_coordconv.pt: trained models.

--- Using the models for MNIST classification:
+-- Using the models for replicating our results for MNIST classification:

-1) You have to run the vid_to_deepframes_rawframes.py script : it preprocesses the video sequences to obtain the raw normalized frames and the difference frames to feed DeepFakesON-Phys.
+1) You have to run the evaluate_models.py script : it loads the already trained models and evaluates them on the test partition of the MNIST dataset.

-2) Run the DeepFakesON-Phys_extract_preditions.py script: it makes inference with the processed input and returns a fake/genuine score for each frame in the video and saves them in the scores.txt file.
-You can combine the individual scores as you wish, e.g., by temporal windows, using some kind of temporal integration, etc.

 -------------------------------------------------------------------------------------------------------------------------------

-## Results on MNIST classification:
+## Results for MNIST classification:

 Results have been obtained after training the models during 20 epochs.